lschoe/mpyc/docs/demos.rst

 of the demos (``np_id3gini.py``, ``np_cnnmnist.py``, and so on) can be run using `np-run-all.bat <https://github.com/lschoe/mpyc/blob/master/demos/np-run-all.bat>`_ or `np-run-all.sh <https://github.com/lschoe/mpyc/blob/master/demos/np-run-all.sh>`_.
-These demos all require NumPy.
+These demos use MPyC's secure arrays and all require NumPy.